wp-plugins/fossura-tag-miner/readme.txt

 The following languages are currently supported:

+*	Afrikaans
 *	English
-*	Afrikaans
+* 	German

 == Installation ==
 = The painless way =

-*	Go to "Plugins" > "Add"
+*	Go to "Plugins" > "Add New"
 *	Search for "fossura tag miner"
-*	Click "Install now"
+*	Click "Install now" and wait for installation to finish
 *	Activate the plugin

 A new menu ("Fossura Tag Miner") will appear in your Settings section

 = The manual way =

-*	Download the plugin .zip file by clicking the red download button at the top right of this page
+*	Download the plugin .zip file directly by clicking the red download button at the top right of this page, or directly  (https://wordpress.org/plugins/fossura-tag-miner/)
-*	Go to "Plugins" > "Add"
+*	Go to "Plugins" > "Add New"
-*	Select "Upload"
+*	Select "Upload Plugin"
-*	Browse to and upload the plugin .zip file
+*	Browse to and select the plugin .zip file
+* 	Click "Install Now" and wait for installation to finish
 *	Activate the plugin

-A new menu ("Fossura Tag Miner") will appear in your Settings section
+A new menu ("Fossura Tag Miner") will appear in your Settings section.

 == Frequently Asked Questions ==
 = So how do I get the tags? =